arshati/3D-graphics-animation/Animation/Readme.md

 # 3D Graphics and Animation Coursework (Part 2)

 ## Exporting from Blender
-Before exporting the island we disabled the camera and selected all the objects using A. File -> Export -> .fbx file -> We adjusted the settings, changed the path mode to copy, limit to selected objects, object type to mesh, and under geometry - smoothing -> normal to face.
+Before exporting the island we disabled the camera and selected all the objects using command A .
+File -> Export -> .fbx file ->
+We adjusted the settings, changed the path mode to copy, limit to selected objects, object type to mesh, and under geometry - smoothing -> normal to face.
 We exported this FBX file into the unreal project folder.

 ## Importing into Unreal